Call for Entries: Wharton Esherick Museum 27th Annual Juried Woodworking Exhibition

 An interest in how wood combines with other materials can be seen throughout Esherick’s career.
 The tightly latticed leather strapping on the Hessian Hills Chair (1924) is intimately woven around an elegant, attenuated wooden frame, while the thick canvas belting on the Hammer Handle Chair (1938) proves a perfect counterpoint for Esherick’s transformation of readymade tools into functional furniture for the Hedgerow Theatre.
 Wood in conversation with aluminum, stone, fiber, and paper can all be found in Esherick’s diverse repertoire, and even the very architecture of Esherick’s home and the studio is a brilliant marriage between wood and other materials.

-For the 27th year of the Wharton Esherick Museum’s annual juried woodworking exhibition, we invite you to share innovative works of art, craft, and design that showcase wood and at least one other medium.
+For the 27th year of the Wharton Esherick Museum’s annual juried woodworking exhibition, they invite you to share innovative works of art, craft, and design that showcase wood and at least one other medium.
 Whether functional or sculptural, each submission should reflect the way Esherick worked across a vast spectrum of materials and practices as well as his outside the box thinking.

-We want to know how you might complete the phrase “wood and…”
+The museum wants to know how you might complete the phrase “wood and…”

 Wood and glass?
 Wood and plastic?
 Wood and silver?
 The possibilities are endless!